sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 #### Behavioral model

 We are developing a **P4 defined behavioral model** to describe the behaviors per scenario and document them in a repeatable format.
+The behavioral model is compiled as software to behave exactly as hardware.
 From there we will be able to auto-generate the APIs.
 The *implementation* itself does not have to be P4.